ArchipelagoMW/Archipelago/worlds/gstla/docs/en_Golden Sun The Lost Age.md

 - Using Retreat on the Overworld will allow you to use Teleport Psynergy for quick travel.
 - Ship overworld speed is increased.
 - Most cutscenes are skipped or sped up.
-- Many more minor improvements…, most togglable by setting.
+- Many more minor improvements…, most toggleable by setting.

 ## Where is my starting inventory?